 Find out what a long-term career in Product Management could look like for you and the career development options available.
 In this article you will learn more about:

-Becoming a product manager does not require a qualification in computer science or design, so the opportunity to create products (and make a good living while you’re at it) is there for anyone who has good communication, leadership, and business skills.
+Becoming a product manager does not require a qualification in computer science or design, so the opportunity to create products (and make a good living while you’re at it) is there for anyone who has good leadership, prioritizing, and communication skills.
+It also helps to have sharp business acumen.

 Of course, you will have to be truly passionate in understanding and addressing customer needs.

 The great thing about this career path is that there are a lot of opportunities for growth.
-One thing to note is that titles, roles, and responsibilities vary per company.
+One thing to note is that a product manager’s job titles, roles, and responsibilities vary per company.

-The size and organizational structure of a company, the funding behind the product, and the product itself are just some of the factors why each company would have their own variations of these titles.
+The size and organizational structure of a company, the funding behind the product, and the product itself are just some of the factors why each company would have their own variations of these titles and job descriptions.

 Some companies may have all or some of these titles/positions and some may call them different things entirely.
 Furthermore, the higher the position is, their responsibilities become more specific to their organization.